 This blurriness between the left and the right, and between secular politics, political theology, and outright cultism, is particularly evident in the Zeitgeist Movement which rose to prominence with the Occupy movement in 2011.
 Key activists and speakers of Occupy – among others, of Occupy New York, Blockupy Frankfurt, and Occupy Amsterdam – were members of Zeitgeist.
 The movement was created through a series of suggestively edited feature films published on YouTube, Zeitgeist: The Movie; Zeitgeist: Addendum; and Zeitgeist: Moving Forward, whose first installment presented a conspiracy theory and grand historical narrative from Christianity and institutional religion via 9/11 to the supposed elite control of the financial system and the media.[58]
 Its creator, Peter Joseph (Peter Joseph Merola), later called the films “a performance piece.”[59]
 Seeing “post-scarcity” as a present possibility, Zeitgeist advocates what it calls a “Resource-Based Economy” in which a central AI computer program linked to sensors would globally allocate resources, and exercise economic governance based on computational objectivity.
 In its mission statement, Zeitgeist calls it “a new socioeconomic model based upon technically responsible Resource Management, Allocation, and Distribution through what would be considered The Scientific Method of reasoning problems and finding optimized solutions.”[60]

-While the Zeitgeist Movement mostly identified as left-wing, it has been called an apolycalyptic Internet cult whose narrative makes use of anti-semitic tropes.[61]
+While the Zeitgeist Movement mostly identified as left-wing, it has been called an apocalyptic Internet cult whose narrative makes use of anti-semitic tropes.[61]
 With its techno-utopia, it reciprocally corresponded to the right-wing Neoreaction (“NRx”) movement that originated around the same time via the blog of the software developer Curtis Yarvin (a.k.a.
 Mencius Moldbug).
 Both Zeitgeist and NRx reacted to ongoing political crises, both originated in Internet subculture and home-brew political and economic theory, both reacted to an expected AI “Singularity,” only with opposite conclusions: a global technocracy All Watched Over by Machines of Loving Grace (to quote poet Richard Brautigan and documentary filmmaker Adam Curtis) in the Zeitgeist Movement versus, in NRx, a right-extremist will to political power against machine rule, which eventually made NRx the elitist companion to the white-nationalist populist “Alt-Right” movement.

 If one compares Zeitgeist to techno-eschatologies of the seventeenth century, then it could be said to combine the Lullist vision of formalized and automated total knowledge with macroeconomic project-making.
 In seventeenth-century terminology, Zeitgeist thus pitches an “Ars magna economica” whose practical design and implementation remains as sketchy as the Lullist Arts that Kuhlmann and others had proposed.
 The idea of overcoming economic scarcity by technological and computational means is no less speculative and eschatological in the twenty-first century than the idea to exhaust knowledge by computational means was in the seventeenth century.
 Peters therefore is right to point out that